IVCenter/Bodylogical_iOS/README.md

 ## Getting Started

-Download the package, and open it in Unity (built on 2018.3.6f1).
+Download the package, and open it in Unity (built on 2019.1.5f1).
 Find "Scenes" in the Asset folder and click "MainScene".
 This would be our starting game scene.
-Click "Play", you should see a green screen with "Please find a flat surface".
+Click "Play", you should see the welcome menu with language options.
 If there is no compile error, then it should be fine.

 ## Switch Platform